 In other words, this parameter provides a fallback value if no display size has been set on a per-particle basis or on a per-type basis.

-This parameter controls the method used to render the particles.
+This parameter controls the method used for rendering the particles in the interactive viewports.
 The following modes are available and affect only the rendering of spherical particles:

 Particles are rendered as texture-mapped imposters facing the viewer.
 Particles do not have depth in this mode, and intersections between spherical particles may not be displayed correctly.
 This mode is the fastest.